 Bookstore Connectum

-I loved wandering in the little multi-storied Bookstore Connectum that has plenty of English books on offer, plus many good books on the history of Sarajevo and Bosnia and Herzegovina.
+I loved wandering through the little multi-storied Bookstore Connectum that has plenty of English books on offer, plus many good books on the history of Sarajevo and Bosnia and Herzegovina.

 Ćurčiluk veliki